 Once again, London’s schoolchildren from all London boroughs came up with brilliant ideas about what it means to live in the capital.

-See the gallery of this year’s awards ceremony and exhibition.
+See the gallery of 2015’s awards ceremony and exhibition.

 This year’s annual Schools Awards attracted more than 1,800 entries of creative works inspired by the Fourth Plinth in Trafalgar Square.